frontity/step-by-step-tutorial/tutorial/part6-custom-post-types/add-support-for-cpts.md

 Frontity now knows about this CPT and will just work with it.
 Try it!
 Enter `localhost:3000/destinations` into your browser's address bar and you should see a listing of our favourite travel destinations.
 Click on one and it displays using the `<Post>` component.

+And that's it - that's all we need to do to have our project use WordPress CPTs!

-In the case of this CPT we don't want to display the author and date information so let's tell our `<Root>` component to use the `<Page>` component instead for this post type.
+However, in the case of this CPT we don't want to display the author and date information so let's tell our `<Root>` component to use the `<Page>` component instead for this post type.

 If we take a look at the data for one of the CPT URLs we can see that it has a boolean `isDestinations` property that we can utilise for this purpose.